K-G-Witt/leaflet-challenge/README.md

 # leaflet-challenge
 ## Occurance of Magnitude 2.5+ Earthquakes in the United States, past 30 days

-The source data collected for this project was provided by
+The source data collected for this project was provided by the United States Geological Survey Earthquake Hazards Program.

 ## Installation and Run Instructions: